hxh-robb/robb-log/Diary/Math/README.md

-# Review of trigonometrics
+# Review of Trigonometrics

 TODO

-# Review of logarithms
+# Review of Logarithms

 TODO